A history of Medicine at Temple

 • 2007 New hospital completed with greatly expanded ED

-In 2003, Scott & White once again began building onto to their campus.
+In 2003, Scott & White once again building onto their campus.
 The Center For Advanced Medicine would help upgrade the facilities from the circle towers.

-• 2009 Dr. Russle Jones in the Emergency Department
+• 2009 Dr. Russll Jones in the Emergency Department

 • 2009, purchase of King's Daughter